 Are you members of any groups or do you support any organizations?

 We are members of the NC agri-tourism networking association, Carolina Farming Stewardship Association, and the Farm-to-Consumer Legal Defense Fund.
-Dan is President of the Wake County agribusiness council and an active member of the Wake County Farm Bureau Board of Directors.
 Dan is also on the advisory board for North State Bank.